Attention A T users. To access the menus on this page please perform the following steps.

 1. Please switch auto forms mode to off.

 2. Hit enter to expand a main menu option (Health, Benefits, etc).

 3. To enter and activate the submenu links, hit the down arrow.

 You will now be able to tab or arrow up or down through the submenu options to access/activate the submenu links.

-Veteran patients can get their flu shot from their primary care clinic or you can simply ask for your flu shot at your next VA health care appointment.
+Veteran patients can now get their flu shot from their primary care clinic or at their specialty care appointments.
+Simply ask for your flu shot at your next VA health care appointment.

 Veterans - you can also get your vaccine at any of our community locations .

 Who should get a flu shot?
 Influenza is a common, often miserable, illness that can cause serious health problems in some people.
 The Centers for Disease Control and Prevention** recommends that every person age 6 months of age and older should receive a flu shot every season.

 Can I get the flu from a flu shot?
 This is a common question.
 According to the CDC**, you cannot get the flu from a flu shot.
 Only inactive (dead) flu viruses are used to make the flu shot vaccines.

 What if I get the flu soon after getting a flu shot?
 This could mean: - You were exposed to the flu virus before the flu shot took effect. - You have a weak immune system or other illness that causes your body to take longer to make antibodies and build immunity. - Your body fails to make antibodies after getting a flu shot. - The flu shot vaccine does not match all the flu viruses that are currently spreading.